konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

   `<program name>` `[parameters]` `[arguments]`

-An example is caling the program `ls` which list the content of a directory.
+An example is calling the program `ls` which list the content of a directory.
 You can simply call it without any parameter

     $ ls